 It is possible that we have already passed the tipping points of runaway climate change (Hothouse Earth), or that we are very close to pass them10Tipping points could exacerbate climate crisis, scientists fear11Climate change tipping point could be coming sooner than we think.

 Technological Escalation (AI, Electric Grid, Cyberwarfare)

-Every year our society becomes more dependent on complex technologies.
+Every year our society becomes more dependent on complex technologies and systems.

-“Artificial Intelligence” or automated algorithms are now embedded into things like the stock market, traffic, distribution systems, the electric grid etc.
+Automated algorithms are now embedded into things like the stock market, traffic, distribution systems, the electricity grid etc.

-Additionally, the internet and computer systems have become weaponized; cyber warfare and propaganda is on the rise.
-Social media bots, election meddling, leaks, and blackmail are examples that come to mind.
+Additionally, the internet and computer systems have become weaponized; cyber warfare and internet propaganda is on the rise.
+Social media bots, and election meddling are examples that come to mind.